Digital tachograph: Data storage

-The activity information is stored in the tachograph head’s internal memory and simultaneously onto the flash memory chip contained within the digital driver card whilst it is inserted into the head.
+The activity information is stored in the tachograph head's internal memory and simultaneously onto the flash memory chip contained within the digital driver card whilst it is inserted into the head.

 A digital driver card is issued to an individual driver by a country's driving authority on application.
 In the UK this is the DVLA.

-Speed information is also stored, but only on the tachograph head’s internal memory.
+Speed information is also stored, but only on the tachograph head's internal memory.
 Speed data is stored in at least 1-hertz intervals, depending on the model of tachograph head.

 When either memory bank is full, the oldest data is automatically overwritten with the current data.
 Design specifications prevent data being altered or deleted, therefore ensuring the integrity of the data for subsequent analysis and presentation in a court case.

 Data can be locked in the tachograph head by using a company card.
 This ensures that the data cannot be retrieved by another company should the vehicle subsequently change ownership, or in the case or lease or hire vehicles that are used by many companies during their life.
 All data can still be retrieved by use of a control card or a workshop card.

-Data is stored as a .ddd file that can be imported into tachograph analysis software.
+The retrieved data should be stored as described in European Regulation 1360/2002 in file that can be imported into tachograph analysis software.

+These files needs to be named properly as required by authorities in certain countries.
+The extensions used for the stored files are DDD, V1B or C1B in France and TGD in Spain.